Getting started

 optional | Supplies directory candidates when starting a new session.
 Without it, type a path (/ or ~ to browse). |

-For a remote host, ax and dtach must
+For a remote host, ax must be installed on that

-Multiplexer Backends
+Multiplexer backends

 | Backend | A session runs as | Behavior |